MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 - Consider adding steps that show individual tips and tricks.

-- Remember to refresh your guide when moving between PC and HoloLens, and be sure to move the cursor outside the text box when writing steps to activate AutoSave.
+- Remember to refresh your guide when moving between PC and [!include[pn-hololens](../includes/pn-hololens.md)], and be sure to move the cursor outside the text box when writing steps to activate AutoSave.

 Here’s the **Outline** page from the Example Guide to show what a completed **Outline** page looks like: